cvdenzen/mijnsensors/pilightMqttOsgi/README.md

 sudo -s -E -u openhab
 cp /home/pi/tmp/pilightMqttOsgi-1.0-SNAPSHOT.jar /usr/share/apache-karaf/deploy

-Try to make pilight to mqtt gateway, something like pilight2mqtt.
-But there is a problem with pilight2mqtt: it cannot handle multiple top level json objects and crashes.
-Because I prefer Java over Python, I decided to rebuild pilight2mqtt in Java.
-I called it mqttPilight.
-It will only do what I need:
-- pass received codes from Pilight to mqtt
-- pass set commands from mqtt to Pilight (don't know yet how to do this)

 Camel custom setting file (for pilight server ip address, pilight port and other settings): karaf home etc/pilightmqttosgi.properties:
 # this property file should exist in a camel property file path, e.g. karaf/etc